sijiracheltom/Twitter/README.md

 The following **additional** features are implemented:

 - [x] Current user updates are fetched and persisted on login.
 Eg. profile picture, name changes.
+- [x] Error UI if post was not successfully tweeted.
+- [x] Spinner when waiting for post to be tweeted.
+(MBProgressHUD)
+- [x] Login again when the session token expires

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):